LiveWire Group, Inc. (NYSE:LVWR) Director Kjell Gruner Sells 5,000 Shares

 - On Thursday, May 9th, Kjell Gruner sold 5,000 shares of LiveWire Group stock.
 The shares were sold at an average price of $6.67, for a total transaction of $33,350.00.

-Separately, Citigroup lowered their target price on shares of LiveWire Group from $7.75 to $7.25 and set a “neutral” rating on the stock in a report on Thursday, May 9th.
+Separately, Citigroup dropped their price objective on shares of LiveWire Group from $7.75 to $7.25 and set a “neutral” rating on the stock in a report on Thursday, May 9th.

 LiveWire Group Company Profile